Talkala logo

 Early evening is often easier once the local workday has ended

 Look up New Zealand time • UTC+12 / UTC+13 seasonal • Chatham UTC+12:45 / UTC+13:45 seasonal before you dial.
-It's embarrassingly easy to forget this when you're calling New Zealand from the opposite side of the planet.
+Timing is often the difference between reaching a person and reaching a closed desk.

 Quick cheat sheet